lclh813/Excel/README.md

 ### 3.2.
 Steps
 #### **_Step 1.
 Create a Drop-down List for Start Time_**
-> *Point: Create a drop-down list without blank by ignoring cells not showing formula results.*
+> *Point: Create a drop-down list without blanks by ignoring cells not showing formula results.*
 - Feature: Data Validation
 - Formula: ```FIND``` ```IF``` ```IFERROR``` ```INDEX``` ```ISBLANK``` ```ISERROR``` ```LEN``` ```ROW``` ```SMALL```
 #### **_Step 1.1.
 Get the List of Time from the Monthly Dataset_**